Foundit3923/Local-Look-Up/README.md

-Cloudinary Django Sample Project
+Cloudinary Django Project
 ================================

 A simple web application that uses AI to identify photos/images and then searchs for related local businesses and locations, returning google maps directions.
 The web app allows you to upload photos, maintain a database with references to them, list them with their metadata, and display them using various cloud-based transformations.

-This sample project depends on [Cloudinary's Python library](https://github.com/cloudinary/pycloudinary).
+This project depends on [Cloudinary's Python library](https://github.com/cloudinary/pycloudinary).

 ## Installation